Disneyland Dining Guide

 - Wetzel’s Pretzel’s has an app and if you download said app they will give you a free pretzel.
 Nice!

 Tip: The Blue Bayou is Disney’s most popular sit-down and for good reason.
-Everyone who dines here wants to sit by the water.
-They call the water tables.
+Everyone who dines here wants to sit by the water at the water tables.
 You can show up 20 minutes early before your reservation and request one.
 However, the best thing to do is to book your lunch or dinner right when each one starts.
 They guarantee you a water table if you do.

 There are the money savers out there and we have respect for you.
 Disney is an expensive place so anywhere you can save money is great.
 There are several options for you if you don’t want to dine on Disney food.
 Here are our best suggestions..but first let us answer your one big question: Can I bring food into the parks?
 YES, yes you can.
 In fact, we bring a cooler full of food and snacks.
-Thank you Disneyland Dining Guide!
+If you want to learn about how to do Disneyland for cheap, view our guide.

 - There are some delivery options for groceries in Anaheim but the best is Von’s.
-Order online in advance of your arrival and pick all the groceries you want! $50 minimum order and if you sign-up as a first time buyer they will give you free delivery.
+Order online in advance of your arrival and pick all the groceries you want! $50 minimum order and if you sign-up as a first-time buyer they will give you free delivery.
 Never pay a delivery fee.
-Have the groceries delivered to your hotel where they will be held until you’re arrival (or after you’ve arrived).
+Have the groceries delivered to your hotel where they will be held until your arrival (or after you’ve arrived).
 Just make sure they are delivered the day you’re getting there.

 - There is a Wal-Mart just down the road from Disneyland and it’s a great place to buy your groceries if you have a car or want to use an Uber or LYFT.
 It will save you a lot of money in the long run.